octaharon/yantrix/README.md

 `Storage` is an adapter class to persist the `Data Model` and to load its snapshot, like:

-- LocalStorage, for web apps
+- LocalStorage for web apps
 - in-memory key storages, like Redis
 - Databases, like Mongo or Postgres
 - Physical and cloud file systems